The China Series · Market Intelligence Suite

 The Gacha Paradox

 The same audience that funded the most extractive monetization in gaming history is now the most enthusiastic premium buyer on Steam.
-Extraction did not fail.
-It worked completely, and the audience it trained is reaching for the clean transaction with the urgency of relief.
 Why the gacha decade made China premium-friendly.

 Open Part II